MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

     ```python
     target = workspace.get_targets("quantinuum.sim.h1-1e")
     ```

-You can combine multiple integrated hybrid jobs within a [session](xref:microsoft.quantum.hybrid.interactive) using the `target.open_session` function.
+You can combine multiple hybrid quantum jobs within a [session](xref:microsoft.quantum.hybrid.interactive) using the `target.open_session` function.
 For more information, see [Get started with sessions](xref:microsoft.quantum.hybrid.interactive#get-started-with-sessions).

 > [!NOTE]
 > Although sessions are available for all quantum computing hardware providers, notice that `Adaptive_RI` target profile jobs are currently supported only on Quantinuum targets.